 On October 10, 2006, the District and a group of 12 other plaintiffs, including parents, parent teacher associations, school administrators, the League of Women Voters Los Angeles and Diane E. Watson (in her personal capacity), filed an action with the Superior Court of Los Angeles asking for a writ of mandate to declare AB 1381 unconstitutional and for an injunction to prevent AB 1381 from taking effect.
 The Superior Court of Los Angeles granted the writ of mandate on December 21, 2006, declaring AB 1381 unconstitutional and ordering that an injunction be issued to prevent the enforcement or implementation of AB 1381.
 The Mayor and the State of California filed a notice of appeal.
 The Mayor also requested that the Superior Court of Los Angeles stay its decision to enjoin the enforcement or implementation of AB 1381, pending the decision from the State Court of Appeal.
-On January 11, 2007, the Superior Court denied the Mayor's motion to delay enforcement of the Superior Court's decision to enjoin the enforcement or implementation of AB 1381 pending the decision from the State Court of Appeal.
-The foregoing notwithstanding, the District believes that AB 1381 would not materially modify the District's obligations with respect to financial reporting, impact the security of and payment for the Bonds or adversely affect the District's ability to repay the Bonds or its other financial obligations as and when due.
+On January 11, 2007, the Superior Court denied the Mayor's motion to delay enforcement of the Superior Court's decision to enjoin the enforcement or implementation of AB 1381, pending the District believes that AB 1381 would not materially modify the District's obligations with respect to financial reporting, impact the security of and payment for the Bonds or adversely affect the District's ability to repay the Bonds or its other financial obligations as and when due.